FIYAH is a quarterly speculative fiction magazine that features stories by and about people of the African Diaspora.

 We do not accept simultaneous submissions.

-We are only accepting submission from authors from the African diaspora (including the continent), because #BlackWritersMatter.
+We are only accepting submission from authors from the African diaspora and the African continent because #BlackWritersMatter.
 This is an intersectional definition of blackness, and we strongly encourage submissions from women, members of the LGBTQIA community, and members from other underrepresented communities within the African diaspora.

 - The subject line of your submission must read “FICTION SUBMISSION: [Story Title]”.